 When you arrive (back) in the Netherlands, your first tax year as a resident will be a little different.
-Instead of filing normal tax forms online, you need to fill out the M-form for the belastingdienst Dutch tax office.
+Instead of filing normal tax forms online, you need to fill out the M-form (in Dutch, M-aangifte) for the belastingdienst Dutch tax office.

 The M-form, which stands for “migration”, tells the belastingdienst how to treat a special tax year when you were not resident here for the whole time.